Emergency management in Australia: Local government

 A fundamental concept in Australia's emergency management philosophy is sustainability and resilience at a local level.
 In the state of Queensland, each local Shire, Town, or City Council fund their own community based, volunteer staffed, SES units that report to the peak body which is Emergency Management Queensland (EMQ).
 There are 73 units in total and each is made up of a single or multiple sub groups, depending on the size of the municipal authority.
 At this level, LDMG's are established and chaired by the Mayor or other senior elected member of the council.

 State Emergency Service

 There are a total of 339 SES groups in Queensland.
 Each group is managed by a Group Leader, qualified in emergency management and its volunteer members are equipped, uniformed, trained and led to a common standard recommended by EMA and enforced by the authority of EMQ.
 These groups maintain interoperability with each other and interstate SES groups.

 Concepts and principles

-Australia's emergency management processes embrace the concept of the prepared community.
+Australia's emergency management processes are focused on the concept of the prepared community.
 This is achieved through the application of the following;